BI Leadership Capability Assessment Framework

 Highest weight

-The commercial foundation everything else depends on.
-A BI team without business acumen cannot align to strategy regardless of how well everything else functions.
-This principle assesses whether the team understands revenue models, financial impact, KPI purpose, and organisational structure — and applies that understanding in daily work.
+Understanding how their organization really operates business and using the understanding to make smart decisions: A BI team without business acumen cannot align to strategy regardless of how well everything else functions.
+This principle assesses whether the team understands revenue models, financial impact, Metrics & KPIs, and organizational structure — and applies that understanding in daily work.

-Strategy & Vision Awareness Business Model & Financial Literacy KPIs & Decision Support Organisational Awareness Growth Mindset
+Strategy & Vision Awareness Business Model & Financial Literacy KPIs & Decision Support Organizational Awareness Growth Mindset

 Principle 02 · 20%